 Essex County Local Arts and History Grant Program

 The Essex County Division of Cultural and Historic Affairs receives generous grants from the New Jersey State Council on the Arts/Department of State and the New Jersey Historical Commission which we regrant to support local arts and history organizations.
 Non-profit organizations within Essex County that offer cultural and/or historical programming are encouraged to learn more about this grant opportunity.
 Guidelines can be found below and formal Information Sessions are usually held in June before the August application deadline.
+Applications for both the arts and history grant programs are made available each year on June 1st.
 Funding periods run from January to December of a given year.
 Grants are available for Special Projects or General Operating Support.

 Note: If you are new to the Local Arts and History Grant Process, please read through the information below before proceeding to the Grant Interface.

 Online Grant Application Available: June 1st

 Deadline for Submission: First Monday in August, 9:00 a.m.

 First 75% of Grant Awarded: upon approval by the Board of Chosen Freeholders

 Interim Report Deadline: July 15 of the grant year